TalAter/Corti/README.md

 </script>
 ```

-For an example of how Corti is used in a real project, check out [SpeechKITT](https://github.com/TalAter/SpeechKITT).
+For an example of how Corti is used in a real project, check out [how SpeechRecognition is mocked and tested in Corti](https://github.com/TalAter/Corti/tree/master/test/specs).

 ### Methods Mocked